 “Dear Vandry BJJ Friends, Students, and most importantly, disciples of a true community in the martial arts Machado Lineage.
 I want to thank each and every one of you for your continuous support to your instructor, to my family, and to the principles of what we strive for.
 Dedication, loyalty, and respect.
 This is a long-term relationship that will last for generations to come.
 And I am proud to say you are part of it!”

 “We talk a lot (Carlos and William), he has a lot of good ideas, and we exchange.
 He is very innovative in the way he trains, and he has developed a lot on things very unique that on his his own research of Martial Arts it was almost like I have had the privilege to know William for almost ten years and he always been part of my life and is also one of my best friends.”

-Comments from Professor John Machado (5th degree Black belt BJJ)
+Comments from Professor John Machado (7th degree Red and Black belt BJJ)

 “With William, he was really tested.
 With his accident (overcoming a severe head trauma in 1997 and returning to BJJ) we knew William before, he was already training with us.
 And to be put in his shoes is beyond anything.”

 “How he (Vandry) came out of this (head trauma and back into competition years ago), I think is an example for everyone (overcoming and returning to BJJ), he became the teacher.”

 “He is amazing!”

 Masters Rigan and Carlos Machado awarding third degree to William Vandry years ago